 1. Mondongos Medellin

-Mondongos is one of the most famous “classic” Colombian restaurants in Medellin.
+Mondongos is one of the most famous traditional Colombian restaurants in Medellin.
 This place is frequented by locals, presidents, tourists – pretty much everyone!
-It has a great location in El Poblado on Calle 10 – right in the heart of everything.
+Mondongos has a great location in El Poblado on Calle 10 – right in the heart of everything.

 2. La Causa Medellin

-This was my second favourite restaurant in Medellin!
+This was my second favourite restaurant of the best restaurants, Medellin!
 La Causa is a mix of ceviche, sushi and revolution!
 The menu is extensive and everything sounds amazing with La Causa (ceviche with a bit of a milky sauce that tastes amazing) mega fusion sushi and classic ceviche and sushi.
 I think I went four times and it was always amazing!

-Carmen is one of the most famous upmarket restaurants in Medellin.
+Carmen is one of the most famous El Poblado Medellin restaurants.
 We went as a big group on a set menu.
 Alas, it was a bit of a difficult evening as it turned out the most of the group had food allergies/issues which made the Carmen Medellin set menu pretty much unworkable and took some time to figure this out – the poor restaurant nearly went bananas!

 This meant that I drank a lot of wine while this was being figured out and ended up a bit drunk by the time the food came!
 So I remember Carmen Medellin was absolutely delicious, I have quite a few slightly in the wrong spot photos and there was lots of it!